dataventis/M/README.md

 # λ ((M))
-#### A Lisp-1 like language that emphasizes transparency, flexibility, extensibility and masterability; Intended to be a library for Nim and a standalone language.
-The core of the language excluding Stdlib is only about 1600 lines of structured self documenting code; Using nothing but the Nim standard library Besides `bigints`
+#### A Lisp-1 like language that emphasizes transparency, flexibility, extensibility and masterability; The core of the language excluding Stdlib is only about 1600 lines of structured self documenting code; Using nothing but the Nim standard library Besides `bigints`
 #### Still a work in progress and this is my first attempt at a language but it is already usable for scripting or embedding in Nim programs or making DSLs. you can instantiate the interpreter in 1 line of code and its easy to extend with builtins
 ###### to install M from nimble run: `nimble install m`. to build from source , clone the repo and run: `nimble build`, to launch the interpreter in repl mode run `m -i` otherwise run `m filename.m`;  code examples are below the Features section and in the `examples` directory